dosisod/refurb/README.md

 ```

 > **Note**
-> Refurb must be ran on Python 3.10+, though it can check Python 3.7+ code by setting the `--python-version` flag.
+> Refurb must be run on Python 3.10+, though it can check Python 3.7+ code by setting the `--python-version` flag.

 ## Explanations For Checks